Don’t Miss this Valuable Book Writing Service: Manuscript Analysis

-However, getting a professional to look over your manuscript will give you the most bang for your buck.
+However, getting a professional to look over your manuscript in a manuscript analysis will give you the most bang for your buck.
 Fresh eyes on the manuscript offer new insights on your work.
-Also, those eyes belong to a professional who has experience analyzing and editing books.
+Also, those eyes belong to a professional book editor who has experience analyzing and editing books.
 That experience is quite valuable; it can give you insights above and beyond what you and your mother or best friend can bring to the table.

-Round Table Companies offers a comprehensive manuscript analysis.
+Round Table Companies offers a comprehensive book writing service called a manuscript analysis.
 A manuscript analysis includes feedback that documents the beautiful flowing pieces of your manuscript and the clunky awkward chunks that need to be massaged.
 Here are a few things you can expect to get insights about:

 - Narrative and story structure: As an author, you are often so deep in the forest of a story that it can be hard to see the individual trees.
 Your RTC editor will gather a bird’s-eye view of your entire story structure and point out the trees that need more branches and the ones you can cut down.
 Your editor will determine points where he or she feels lost while highlighting those moments of picture-perfect clarity.
 Your editor will also suggest the path a reader can take through your book.
 Some story structures are chronological.
 Others may be topical.
 While you’re in that forest, all of your trees may look alike, but it might turns out that a few are quite different, in which case, they should be grouped together for consistency.
 Your editor will determine the cohesiveness of your entire forest and make suggestions along the way to create a beautiful whole.